Skip to main contentIBM Quantum Documentation

 return isa_circuit

-In this example, you decorated the transpile_remote() method with @distribute_task(target={"cpu": 1}).
+In this example, you decorated the transpile_remote() function with @distribute_task(target={"cpu": 1}).
 When run, this creates an asynchronous parallel worker task with a single CPU core, and returns with a reference to track the worker.
-To fetch the result, pass the reference to the get() method:
+To fetch the result, pass the reference to the get() function.

-from qiskit_serverless import get
+from qiskit_serverless import get, get_arguments, save_result

-transpile_worker_reference = transpile_remote(circuit, optimization_level, backend)
+transpile_worker_reference = transpile_remote(

 result = get(transpile_worker_reference)

-You can also create and run multiple parallel tasks as follows:
+You can also create and run multiple parallel tasks as follows.

 transpile_worker_references = [